-This type of pavement is composed of various granular material layers that covered by a surface layers that consists of bituminous waterproof materials.
-The main reason behind considering this type of pavement as a flexible one is that because its bend when exposing to high traffic load levels.
-This pavement design basically aims to distribute the load to all flexing layers to avoid the excessive stressing of one layer which will cause the failure of the overall pavement design.
+Flexible pavement is composed of various granular material layers that covered by a surface layer which consists of bituminous waterproof materials.
+This type of pavement is considered a flexible one due to the fact that its bend under high traffic load levels.
+The flexible pavement design basically aims to distribute the load to all flexing layers to avoid the excessive stressing of one layer which will cause the failure of the overall pavement design.
 The following figure illustrates the flexible pavement design and the distribution of loads over it: